Interior of a traditional Corsican grocery shop filled with local delicacies in Corte

 Cost of food in Corsica

 Let’s get to the yummy part of the cost to travel in Corsica.
-We like to cook our own meals; that way, we reduce costs and do not need to worry about finding whole food, plant-based food, or vegetarian food.
+We like to cook our own meals; that way, we reduce costs and do not need to worry about finding whole, plant-based, or vegetarian food.
 While traveling, we are more flexible with what we eat.

 In Corsica, we mixed things a little.
 We tried to make our meals for breakfast and dinner, and eat at restaurants for lunch.
 And it was easy, as there are many supermarkets everywhere in Corsica.